Nine (Blink-182 album): Legacy

 The promotional cycle of Nine was stunted by the onset of the COVID-19 pandemic, which took hold in March 2020.
 Single “Happy Days” received a crowdsourced at-home music video during lockdowns.
-Only "Darkside" and "I Really Wish I Hated You" were performed from the album in the brief window before the pandemic, including performances for Monday Night Football and ALTer Ego Festival.
+Only “Blame It On My Youth”, "Darkside" and "I Really Wish I Hated You" were performed from the album in the brief window before the pandemic, including performances for Monday Night Football and ALTer Ego Festival.
 During the pandemic, the band kept recording, amassing nearly an album’s worth of material, but progress slowed as Hoppus began to battle cancer in 2021.

 Following Tom DeLonge's return to the band and Skiba's subsequent departure in 2022, the band has yet to play any song from Nine live again.
 Hoppus has publicly expressed mixed feelings towards the album; in his 2025 memoir, Fahrenheit-182, he admits the pop crossover was unsuccessful, and assumed that perhaps "we strayed too far from what people liked about us in the first place," writing:

 The [top 40] crossover never happened, partly because the songs didn’t connect as well and partly because the landscape had changed so much.
 It was a new world in music. [...]
 Instead of radio stations, we were catering to the websites and streaming services that had replaced them, like iHeartRadio and Spotify.
 And there wasn't much press left to speak of.
 It’s hard to be on the cover of a magazine when there are no magazines left. [...]
 Maybe there was no room in pop music for punk rock bands anymore.